 Reheating Easter Chocolate Cookie Cake

-- Oven: Preheat to 160ºC (320ºF) and reheat for about 10-15 minutes until warmed through.
+- Oven: Preheat to 160ºC and warm slices on a baking sheet for about 10 minutes.

 Frequently Asked Questions

-Can I use different types of chocolate?
+Can I use dark chocolate instead of milk chocolate?

 Final Thoughts